August 19 ~ Special Delight in Differences

 “A man either lives life as it happens to him, meets it head-on and licks it, or he turns his back on it and starts to wither away,” said the self-described “Great Bird of the Galaxy.”

-Roddenberry was a World War II bomber pilot, L.A. cop, and TV writer before launching the “five-year mission” of the Starship Enterprise in the 23rd century.
-The first pilot was turned down for being “too intellectual.”
+Roddenberry was a World War II bomber pilot, an L.A. police officer, and a television writer before launching the “five-year mission” of the starship Enterprise in the 23rd century.
+The first pilot was rejected for being “too intellectual.”
 He persevered.

-“How can a simple space opera... reach out and touch the heart and minds of literally millions of people?” he asked.
+“How can a simple space opera reach out and touch the hearts and minds of literally millions of people?” he once asked.
 “Obviously, television has incredible power.”

 Roddenberry believed the key to Star Trek’s success was its message of hope.
-“There is a tomorrow, the challenges are not gone.
+“There is a tomorrow.
+The challenges are not gone.
 There is heroism.
-It’s really just beginning for us.”
+It is really just beginning for us.”